 3. LHON Conferences

-The eighth annual LHON Conference will take place in June, 2020 in Phoenix, AZ.
+The eighth annual LHON Conference will take place in June 25-26, 2021 in Charlotte, NC.
 For details, visit the Conference tab above.
 To view videos from prior LHON Conferences, visit this link:

 4. LHON Journey Videos

 For each individual whose life is impacted by LHON, their LHON journey is individual and different.
 At the LHON Conferences, many people have shared their unique LHON journeys.

 Annual updates on the developing global LHON community have taken place at the LHON Conferences each June.

 6. LHON in the News